 There are two types of equalizers: graphic and parametric.

-Nowadays graphic equalizers can be usually found in expensive online sound mixing and mastering studios.
+Nowadays graphic equalizers can be usually found in expensive cheap mixing and mastering services.
 They are also used during concert activity, when a multiband tuning of the audio chain is necessary.
 The simplest example of such a device is a panel with a set of sliders, each of which either increases or decreases the sound amplitude on a particular frequency.

 Graphic equalizers have certain advantages.
 The main one is their simplicity and the possibility to simultaneously change completely different portions of spectrum in both directions.
 The usability and good visualization in graphic equalizers also make them useful.
 However, the drawbacks of these devices are substantial as well.